Dionne Brand: Career

-In 2017, she was appointed as poetry editor of McClelland & Stewart, an imprint of Penguin Random House Canada.
-Brand is also a co-editor of Toronto-based literary journal Brick.
+In 2017, she was appointed as poetry editor of McClelland & Stewart, holding the position until 2021.
+Brand is a co-editor of the literary journal Brick.

 Writing

-Brand explores themes of gender, race, sexuality, feminism, diaspora, nation, white male domination, injustices and "the moral hypocrisies of Canada" Despite being often characterized as a Caribbean writer, Brand identifies as a "black Canadian".
+In her writing, Brand explores themes of gender, race, sexuality, feminism, diaspora, nation, white male domination, injustice, and "the moral hypocrisies of Canada."
+Despite being often characterized as a Caribbean writer, Brand identifies as a "black Canadian."

-She has contributed to many anthologies opposing the violent killings of Black men and women, the massacre of 14 women in Montreal, and racism and inequality as experienced by Aboriginal women of Canada, particularly Helen Betty Osborne's death in the Pas.
+She has written about topics including the violent killings of Black people, the École Polytechnique massacre, racism against Indigenous women in Canada, and the sexual exploitation of African women.